groupdocs/reference.groupdocs.com/content/sites/groupdocs/comparison/english/java/com.groupdocs.comparison.words.revision/revisionaction/_index.md

 ---
 title: RevisionAction
 second_title: GroupDocs.Comparison for Java API Reference
-description: Action that can be applied to a revision.
+description: Represents an action that can be applied to a revision.
 type: docs
 weight: 13
 url: /java/com.groupdocs.comparison.words.revision/revisionaction/